 The trucking industry relies on variable costs, such as fuel and meal expenses, to determine its cost per mile.
 Despite these fluctuations, you should always know your cost per mile for any given load.
 Having a sufficient cost-per-mile charge is the key to ensuring profitability.
 But since this figure relies on expenses that change, such as fuel rates, you will want to negotiate your rates to ensure they are aligned with current costs.
 This strategy is vital, especially during turbulent economic conditions.

-The Federal Motor Carrier Safety Administration governs licensure for the trucking industry.
+The Federal Motor Carrier Safety Administration (FMCSA) governs licensure for the trucking industry.
 Most owner-operators and truck drivers have a commercial driver's license (CDL).
 However, you can get certified to haul specialized loads, which often pay more.
 Generally, you must pass an exam to get these certifications.
 Certification options include:

 - Hazardous materials